nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader_config.rst

 .. code-block:: console

    west build -b nrf52840dk/nrf52840 zephyr/samples/hello_world -- \
-   -DCONFIG_SECURE_BOOT=y \
+   -DSB_CONFIG_SECURE_BOOT_APPCORE=y \
-   -DCONFIG_BOOTLOADER_MCUBOOT=y \
+   -DSB_CONFIG_BOOTLOADER_MCUBOOT=y \
    -Dmcuboot_EXTRA_CONF_FILE=my-custom-fragment.conf

-You can use this method to apply Kconfig fragments to any child image in the build, as well as to set any Kconfig option that can be set from the command line.
+You can use this method to apply Kconfig fragments to any image in the build, and set any Kconfig option that is available from the command line.

-See :ref:`ug_multi_image_variables` for more information about customizing images using this method.
+See :ref:`sysbuild` for more information about customizing images using this method.

 Customizing partitions
 **********************